Shoshie-coding/project-4-cogito-news/README.md

 ## Main Features and respective manual testing

 I used the MVP model on my website.
-I have used a mix of Unitesting for the main features and manual testing for all features.
+I have used a mix of Simple Tests in Django for the main features and manual testing for all features.

 - **Header image and Navigation Bar**
 Designed mainly using Bootstrap and CSS, the navbar is responsive on all devices, featuring a collapsible menu and a hamburger style menu on smaller devices like tablets and phones.